About anger will show you the root cause of anger and how to deal with, or put right, your anger and frustration.

 Most of us are prone to anger!
 As we grow older, a certain degree of control keeps us in check, but the pot is on simmer and the lid is loosely fixed.
 An unexpected jolt, or a sudden increase in heat will nearly always result in a boiling cauldron.

 Before we visited recently our son in Hong Kong and our daughter, son-in-law and three grandchildren in America, we had a couple come to us for help.
-They had been married for only three weeks.
-With arms folded, one sat at one end of the couch and the other at the other end.
-They were very angry; ready to end the marriage there and then!
+Within only three weeks of marriage problems arose.
+They were very angry; ready to end the marriage there and then, with arms folded, one sat at one end of the couch and the other at the other end.

 Child and spouse abuse is rarely a premeditated thing; in most cases it follows a situation where anger pushes aside common sense and lashes out at the first thing it sees.
 Tragically, that ‘first thing’ is often a loved one.